 The Gyeongbokgung Palace houses the National Museum of Korea and the National Folk Museum.
 The Palace, built by the Chosun dynasty six centuries, is one of the most famous and oldest Seoul attractions.
 You can also check out Dongshipjagak, the ancient watch tower.

 If you’re looking to shop, the Myeongdong is a big street flea market as well as a historic walking area.
 If you’re looking for more serious shopping, check out Namdaemun Market.
 As one of Korea’s largest wholesale markets, it covers over 10 acres and is the one of the best spots to get some nice souvenirs and clothing, as well as some knock offs.
 It is closed on Sundays.
+For a comprehensive shopping tour, click here.

 N Seoul Tower